-An applicant for licensure to practice as a psychologist in California is required to pass the national Examination for Professional Practice in Psychology (EPPP) and the California Psychology Supplemental Examination (CPSE).
+An applicant for licensure to practice as a psychologist in California is required to pass the national Examination for Professional Practice in Psychology (EPPP) and the California Jurisprudence and Professional Ethics Examination (CJPEE).
 The EPPP contains 200 objective multiple-choice questions with a maximum time limit of 4 hours and 15 minutes in which to complete the exam.
-The CPSE consists of 100 scored questions and 15 pretest (nonscored) questions, all multiple choice.
-In addition to the standard multiple choice questions, certain questions will also be based upon 6 - 10 vignettes.
-Candidates will have three hours to complete the examination.
+The CJPEE contains 100 multiplechoice questions with a maximum time limit of 2 hours.
 Both examinations are computer administered at testing sites throughout California and given on a continual basis.